cosmosart/Miraibo-FE/README.md

 This project is a Vite + React + TypeScript frontend for the Eiken assessment system.
 It allows users to input Eiken question data, submit it to a FastAPI backend, and view assessment results.

 ## Features
-- Input forms for Eiken question and answer data
+- Input forms for Eiken question and answer data (English and Japanese UI)
 - API integration with FastAPI backend
 - Responsive, modern UI
 - Ready for deployment to GitHub Pages
+- Centralized API endpoint configuration (`src/apiConfig.ts`)
+- Multiple assessment pages: English, Japanese, and Custom

 ## Getting Started